-Ok folks I have finally DONE it!!
-I am so proud of myself.
+Ok, folks, I have finally DONE it!!
+The best homemade biscuits I have ever made.
 It took a lot of failures and hockey puck like biscuits, but I can make a perfect buttermilk biscuit thanks to themerchantbaker.
 I have made these several times and they come out perfect each time.
 They are so good my husband requests them almost every weekend.
 I have never been able to produce a light, fluffy and yet tasty biscuit.
 I do mean never.
 If you have the same problem give this recipe a try.

 I forgot to put the buttermilk in the photo…sorry.

 First whisk together the dry ingredients.
 Then cut in the butter and shortening.

 You can use a pastry blender or your fingertips.
 If using your fingers be careful and work quickly so you don’t melt the fats.
 You want them to stay cold.